 Severity is the most crucial factor to evaluate skin abrasion healing time.
-If the wound is deep, then it obviously will take more time to heal as compared to slight abrasion wound.
+If the wound is deep, then it obviously will take more time to heal as compared to a slight abrasion wound.
 The first-degree abrasion only requires ointments even no bandage sometimes, as it affects the uppermost layer of skin.
 However, for second-degree abrasion, you need a little bit more care and proper antiseptic as well as adequate dressing.
 At last, for third-degree abrasion, immediate medical attention is required and you should consult with doctors.

 Quality of treatment you are having

 Moreover, if you are having treatment as per standard, the affected area may heal fast.
 Your wound will heal faster if you follow all the standard operating procedures such as proper dressing, medication, changing your bandage regularly.
 On the contrary, if you’ll be reluctant to follow SOP’s, it will take more time to heal.

 Age and Health condition

 The last factor is your health; for example, a diabetic patient usually required more time to recover than an average healthy person.
 The immunity level of your body and your age also plays a part in healing as a younger person heal fast than an aged person.

 All these factors can defer in your case, you should evaluate your own, considering your condition, severity level, age, treatment, etc. However, skin abrasion healing time for different grade abrasion injuries are:

 - skin abrasion healing time for a first-grade abrasion injury

 As it is considered a minor injury and no bleeding involved, this may take between 3-7 days depending on your health and age.